to the project website for the

-We are proposing to undertake an extensive pre-application community consultation exercise prior to submitting an application to the Planning Inspectorate Wales.
-This will involve at least two rounds of public consultation (Which took place in 2021 and 2022), and a formal consultation period (1st June to 17th July 2023) as required by the DNS regulations set out in the Planning (Wales) Act 2015.
+We are proposing to undertake an extensive pre-application community consultation exercise prior to submitting an application to Planning and Environment Decisions Wales.
+This involves at least two rounds of public consultation (Which took place in 2021 and 2022), and a formal consultation period (1st June to 17th July 2023) as required by the DNS regulations set out in the Planning (Wales) Act 2015.

 We have now launched our second phase of public consultation on the proposals.
-Please visit us at one of our consultation events, or click here to visit the virtual consultation event and have your say.
+Please visit us at one of our consultation events or contact us via this website to let us know your feedback.